ozen-m/VS-AdaptiveGraphics/README.md

 # Adaptive Graphics
 Automatically adjusts your graphics settings based on a desired target FPS! <br><br>
 **WARNING**: The mod is currently in its testing phase.
 Unexpected results, and instability may occur.
-User feedback is highly appreciated! <br><br>
+User feedback is highly appreciated!
+___
 This mod aims to improve your Vintage Story experience by changing graphical settings to achieve a user-set target FPS, in the hopes of achieving a smoother gameplay based on changing circumstances.
 Included features are:
 - Tracking of the game's Frames per Second to determine if certain settings should be decreased or increased
 - Completely configurable according to your preferences and hardware